OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 order: 1
 ---

-// TODO: give this a read-through, some typos here
+// TODO: give this a read-through before diving into editing, some typos and gramatical errors need to be fixed

-## Dimming LEDs with the PWM Expansion {#maker-kit-servo-dimming-led}
+## Dimming LEDs {#maker-kit-servo-dimming-led}

 <!-- // TODO: need to capitalize Python EVERYWHERE -->